Trial of George Zimmerman

 State of Florida v.
 George Zimmerman was a criminal prosecution of George Zimmerman on the charge of second-degree murder stemming from the killing of Trayvon Martin on February 26, 2012.

-On April 11, 2012, George Zimmerman was charged with second-degree murder in the shooting death of Trayvon Martin, a Black teenager.
+On April 11, 2012, Zimmerman was charged with second-degree murder in the shooting death of Trayvon Martin, a black teenager.
 In support of the charges, the State filed an affidavit of probable cause, stating that Zimmerman profiled and confronted Martin and shot him to death while Martin was committing no crimes.

 Florida State Attorney Angela Corey announced the charges against Zimmerman during a televised press conference and reported that Zimmerman was in custody after turning himself in to law enforcement.
 Zimmerman was injured during the encounter and said he shot Martin in self-defense.
 After 16 hours of deliberations over the course of two days, on July 13, 2013, a six-person jury rendered a not guilty verdict on both charges (including manslaughter).

 Prosecution attorneys

 State Attorney Angela Corey was Special Prosecutor.

 On March 22, 2012, Florida Governor Rick Scott announced his appointment of Angela Corey as the Special Prosecutor in the Martin investigation.
 She was the State Attorney for Duval, Clay and Nassau counties.
 When Corey took the case, she chose Bernie de la Rionda as lead prosecutor.
 De la Rionda was an Assistant State Attorney in Corey's office and had been a prosecutor for 29 years.
 Prosecutors John Guy and Richard Mantei assisted, with Guy making the opening statement.
 The prosecutor initially responsible for the case was Norm Wolfinger, a State Attorney whose jurisdiction included Seminole County where the shooting occurred on February 26, 2012.
 On March 22, 2012, he requested to be removed from the case to help "tone down the rhetoric" for the public good.

 Defense attorneys

 On April 11, 2012, Mark M. O'Mara announced that he was the attorney representing Zimmerman.
 O'Mara is president of the Seminole County Bar Association, is a legal commentator for WKMG news, and had previously tried cases that involved the stand-your-ground law.
 When he took the case, O'Mara said that Zimmerman had no money and that the state may help pay the costs.
 When reporters asked why he took the case, O'Mara said, "That's what I do."
 On May 31, 2012, Orlando attorney Don West left his job as a federal public defender to join the defense team led by O'Mara.
 West specialized in murder cases and had been a board certified criminal trial specialist for 25 years.
 He and O'Mara had been friends for a long time.